takkamdarios/documentation/content/SCALE/SCALETutorials/DataProtection/Replication/ReplicationWithEncryptionSCALE.md

 ## Using Encryption in Replication Tasks

-TrueNAS SCALE replication allows users to create replicated snapshots of data stored in encrypted pools, datasets or zvols that on their SCALE system as a way to back up stored data to a remote system.
+TrueNAS SCALE replication allows users to create replicated snapshots of data stored in encrypted pools, datasets, or zvols that on their SCALE system as a way to back up stored data to a remote system.
 You can use encrypted datasets in a local replication.

 {{< hint warning >}}
-You can set up a replication task for a dataset encrypted with a passphrase or a hex encryption key, but you must unlock the dataset before the task runs or the task fails.
+You can set up a replication task for a dataset encrypted with a passphrase or a hex encryption key, but you must unlock the dataset before running the task, or it fails.
 {{< /hint>}}

-With the implementation of rootless login and the admin user, when setting up remote replication tasks when logged in as an admin user requires selecting **Use Sudo For ZFS Commands**.
+With the implementation of rootless login and the admin user, setting up remote replication tasks when logged in as an admin user requires selecting **Use Sudo For ZFS Commands**.

 {{< include file="/content/_includes/ReplicationIntroSCALE.md" type="page" >}}

-Remote replication with datasets also require an SSH connection in TrueNAS.
+Remote replication with datasets also requires an SSH connection in TrueNAS.
 You can use an existing SSH connection if it has the same user credentials you want to use for the new replication task.

 ## Setting Up a Simple Replication Task Overview

 This section provides a simple overview of setting up a remote replication task for an encrypted dataset.
-It also covers the related steps you should take prior to configuring the replication task.
+It also covers the related steps you should take before to configuring the replication task.

 {{< expand "Replication Task General Overview" "v" >}}